Getting Your Best Night's Sleep Starts With Finding The Best Online Mattress.

 Side sleepers’ shoulders, hips and knees are in direct contact with the mattress, so finding one that properly relieves pressure is vastly important.
 Typically, side sleepers should use a softer mattress, such as latex, for support, which will also provide a gentle cradle to hips and shoulders.

-There are plenty of mattress companies capitalizing off of the bed-in-a-box phenomenon, but these sheer multitudes simply underscore PangeaBed’s uniqueness.
+There are plenty of companies capitalizing off of this phenomenon, but these sheer multitudes simply underscore PangeaBed’s uniqueness.
 The goal of our team of industry experts wasn’t to simply make a mattress that fits in a box.
 We focused on creating the absolute best online mattress, then figuring out how to put it in a box.

 Not every single mattress works for everyone, and online mattress retailers understand that, which is why most offer a “sleep trial.”